Klimpen/tis-100/readme.md

 1010 ALL
 1011 I/O                    # Unsure - isnt I/O just static memory address?
 Maybe second memtable to do I/O on?
 Screen: 160 wide x 60 high = 9600 is more addresses than we can handle.
 Thought required.

-1100 PROGRAM COUNTER
+1100 PC - PROGRAM COUNTER
-1101 PROGRAM MEMORY
+1101 PM - PROGRAM MEMORY
-1110 MEM BLOCK              # Unsure -  I like this idea but am unsure about execution 1111 MEM ADDRESS
+1110 MB - MEM BLOCK              # Unsure -  I like this idea but am unsure about execution 1111 MA - MEM ADDRESS

 10 bit values + 1bit flag